Zig Ziglar: First job

 Ziglar dropped out of college in 1947 and moved to Lancaster, South Carolina, where he took up a job as a salesman with the WearEver Cookware company.
 During the first two years, he and his wife struggled financially, but he kept an optimistic attitude.
 Ziglar was eventually promoted as field manager and then divisional supervisor in 1950.

 Motivational speaking

 While working at the company, Ziglar became interested in self-help and motivational speaking and began giving speeches of his own.
-With Richard "Dick" Gardner and Hal Krause, Ziglar was a charter member in the establishment of American Salesmasters in 1963.
+With Richard "Dick" Gardner, Robert “Bob” Albin, and Hal Krause, Ziglar was a charter member in the establishment of American Salesmasters in 1963.
 The company's objective was to raise the image of salespeople in America by providing seminars.
 They began with cities across the South and Midwest (Memphis, Atlanta, Kansas City, St. Louis, Chicago, Denver, etc.), featuring speakers such as Ziglar, Norman Vincent Peale, Ken McFarland, Cavett Robert, Bill Gove, Maxwell Maltz, and Red Motley.
 They booked an auditorium, put together a slate of speakers and contacted local businesses to sell tickets.
 Audiences included insurance agents, car salesmen, financial advisors, entrepreneurs, small-business owners and curiosity-seekers.